 is the principal at Ormiston Rivers Academy.
 She brings experience of academy sponsorship to the Vine Board.
 Joan has transformed secondary education on the Dengie where three of our Vine academies are located and feed into Ormiston Rivers Academy.
 Joan is committed to the long-term partnerships on the Dengie which will provide excellent education in this rural location.

-is the Executive Principal of Tendring Technology College and Clacton Coastal Academy.
-She was elected to the Headteacher Board and therefore works closely with the Regional Schools Commissioner.
+is the Retired Executive Principal of Tendring Technology College and Clacton Coastal Academy.
 Caroline has considerable experience of school improvement that has included leading good and outstanding secondary schools.

 is the Diocesan Schools Officer.
 He manages finances for the Diocese Education Department including VA school capital projects.
 Bryan worked at Capita for 14 years supporting schools use of SIMS software.

 has been a school governor for over 10 years and is an experienced Chair of Governors recently becoming an NLG (National Leader of Governance) through the NCTL.
 She is currently working in schools and academies across Suffolk and Essex both as an NLG and Consultant Governor and has been involved with the Trust for the past three years.

 is an experienced HR Director who has a wealth of UK and International Human Resource experience at both the strategic and operational level.
 She has also been a Board member providing oversight into the organisation.
 Doris currently holds a Public Appointment with HRMCTS and was previously a School Governor.
 Her expertise will support the Trust to meet its obligations.